sjmc11/fotofinder/README.md

 - Ideally would add an error handler to all axios requests, if authentication failure wipe the client_id value & kick to auth page.

-- Ideally use a separate component for pagination that utilised prop/emits
+- Ideally use a separate component for pagination that utilised prop/emits - currently implemented a bit of a hacky basic pagination that could be improved & refined.

 - Search function added to PhotoService http handler